 Since the 1980s, innovative exterior wall systems have been developed to enhance building appearance and improve overall performance of a facade.
 In recent times, an increasing number of fast-moving fires involving cladding have occurred on high-rise buildings, including structures in Dubai, Shanghai, Atlantic City, and London.
 NFPA has developed research and resources to help building owners and global enforcement authorities assess the fire risk of existing high-rise building portfolios, as well as identify what fire test procedures to apply when designing new buildings.

 - For existing structures: NFPA resources, including research methodology and interactive online tool (EFFECT™) to help building owners, facility managers, and AHJsevaluate existing high rise buildings with combustible exterior wall systems.

 - For new construction: NFPA resources, including an interactive online tool to help architects and engineers in the United States identify what fire test procedures are mandated when new wall systems are being designed.

 Video: Watch 2-minute overview of how you can apply EFFECT™.

 Video: NFPA's Brigitte Messerschmidt discusses new research to assess fire risks in high-rise buildings with combustible exterior wall assemblies, and a new tool (EFFECT™)to help those responsible for prioritizing and remediating hazards.

-Watch a demonstration of this interactive tool in action.
+Video: Watch a demonstration of the Decoding Exterior Wall Requirement tool in action.

-High-rise buildings present several unique challenges not found in traditional low-rise buildings; longer egress times and distance, evacuation strategies, fire department accessibility, smoke movement and fire control.
-See NFPA resources on high-rise building safety.
+- High-rise building safety: High-rise buildings present several unique challenges not found in traditional low-rise buildings; longer egress times and distance, evacuation strategies, fire department accessibility, smoke movement and fire control.